 Some positions may require a math or typing test on file prior to the closing date for the job.

 Orange County provides equal opportunity to qualified individuals with disabilities and disabled veterans.
 As a part of that commitment, we strive to ensure that our online application process is accessible to qualified individuals with disabilities and disabled veterans.
 If you require a reasonable accommodation to assist you with the application process, including your access to and/or use of Orange County's online application process, please call us at (407) 836-5661 prior to the application deadline.
 You may also send an e-mail to email@example.com and provide us with your name, contact information and the best time of day for us to reach you.

 If you receive a job offer, you will need to:

-Foreign degrees or diplomas must be evaluated to determine US equivalency by a member of the National Association of Credential Evaluation Service (NACES) or the Association of International Credentials Evaluations (AICE) at your expense.
+If your education was obtained in the United States, the County recognizes degrees or diplomas which are accredited by an agency recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA).
+If you have obtained education from a country other than the United States, your degree or diploma must be evaluated to determine the United States equivalency by a member of the National Association of Credential Evaluation Service (NACES) or the Association of International Credentials Evaluations (AICE) at your expense.

 Didn't find the job you were looking for?
 Why not consider volunteering?